 Magento vs Shopify: Which one is More Powerful for eCommerce?

 Both the eCommerce platforms differ on various parameters, making it imperative to analyze them before setting the foundation for your eCommerce business.
-Ponder on these factors before making your choice:
+Ponder these factors before choosing:

 - What is your budget?